mesutmert/mst-auto-page/README.md

 # AutoPage - Vue3 Component

-> Basic AutoPage and Datatable component for Vue3 in typescript and Composition API.
+> Basic AutoPage and Datatable component for Vue3 in  Composition API.
 It has basic functionality such as Filter/Search, pagination etc.

 ## Install